Finally, A Western That's Not About A Dude & His Horse

 Pop culture has made strides in reclaiming the problematic genre in recent years: Godless, Westworld, and Good Time Girls are all examples of westerns that shift the perspective from a white man-centric tale to include women.
 Woman Walks Ahead takes this one step forward by choosing to elevate Native American voices on par with the white lead.

-Still, it's tricky balancing act to tell a story about a white woman coming to the aid of Native Americans without falling into a white savior narrative, and Woman Walks Ahead very nearly succumbs to it.
-What saves the film is White's choice to center to anchor the action in the personal relationship that develops between Weldon (Chastain) and Sitting Bull (Greyeyes), rather than the political strife swirling around them.
-Ultimately, this is as much a character study about two marginalized people (one far more than the other) as it is an epic western.
+Still, it's tricky balancing act to tell a story about a white woman coming to the aid of Native Americans without falling into a white saviour narrative, and Woman Walks Ahead very nearly succumbs to it.
+What saves the film is White's choice to centre to anchor the action in the personal relationship that develops between Weldon (Chastain) and Sitting Bull (Greyeyes), rather than the political strife swirling around them.
+Ultimately, this is as much a character study about two marginalised people (one far more than the other) as it is an epic western.

 The story of how this film got made is almost as fascinating as the one it depicts.
 The script was written nearly 15 years ago by Steven Knight, and lay dormant until White signed on in 2015.
 Even then, studios weren't exactly thrilled at the idea of female and Native American lead.
 Jessica Chastain's star power helped nudge things along, but it took the arrival of then 24-year-old Erika Olde, who produced the film, to really get the ball rolling.